-You’ve undoubtedly seen the orange RSS feed icon on lots of websites but you may not be aware what it does.
+You’ve undoubtedly seen the orange RSS feed icon on lots of WordPress websites, but you may not be aware what it does.

 What does RSS stand for?

 RSS stands for Really Simple Syndication.
 That may sound a bit geeky to you, but it really is not that complicated.
 MOST IMPORTANT… by offering your site visitors an opportunity to be notified of your new posts, you’ll get visitors coming back to your website.

 Use An RSS feed so your visitors can receive your posts via RSS readers

 RSS lets your WordPress site visitors sign up to receive your posts automatically in an RSS reader.
 Just click on the orange RSS icon in my header and look at all the RSS readers you can use to subscribe to my posts.
 You’ll see the many reader programs you can choose from, including My Yahoo, My AOL, + Google, RSS Owl and many others.
 You will also see the option to get posts delivered by email.